Understanding social media interaction KPIs

 This is the reason why it can make sense to look at an interaction rate rather than at the total sum.
 This approach is particularly useful if you want to compare profiles of differently-sized fan bases.

-2. Facebook Interaction Rate
+2. Facebook Engagement Rate (by Reach preferred)

 As the rates take the fan count and the number of published posts into account, for their respective size, Eurowings (appr.
 580k fans) will almost always score better than Ryanair (appr.
 2.3 million followers).